 1. In Psalm 27:4, the Hebrew word for "dwell" is "yashab," which can also mean "abide" or "remain."
-You can emphasize the idea of continually seeking God's presence through prayer.
+You can emphasize the idea of continually dwelling in God's presence through prayer.

 - 2. In Matthew 7:7-8, the Greek word for "ask" is "aiteo," which implies a persistent and earnest request.
 You can encourage the congregation to approach prayer with persistence and faith. - 3.
 In James 5:16, the Greek word for "righteous" is "dikaios," which can also mean "just" or "upright."
-You can emphasize the importance of living a righteous and upright life as it enhances the effectiveness of prayer.
+You can emphasize the importance of living a righteous and upright life in order to have effective prayers.